Bintan Island: History

 From the 12th to 13th centuries, the Srivijaya Empire of Sumatra held sway over Bintan island.
-Sri Tri Buana, a member of the royal family of Palembang had visited Riau Islands in 1290.
-The Queen of Bintan met him and made a strategic alliance.
+Sri Tri Buana, a member of the royal family of Palembang, had visited Riau Islands in 1290.
+Permaisuri Iskandar Syah, the Queen of the Kingdom of Bentan on Bintan Island, met him and made a strategic alliance.
 They moved with a "flotilla of 800 vessels to Bintan" where Sri Tri Buana became the king.
 However, Bintan and its straits got the reputation as a pirate island due to the Malay pirates who seized many ships by forcing them to the port to trade and or loot the cargo carried by them.
 Hundreds of ships of Malays forced Chinese ships returning from the Indian Ocean to their ports in Bintan.
 Those who resisted were attacked.
 Large quantities of Chinese ceramics were recovered on Bintan, some traced to the early Song dynasty (960–1127).
 The Arabian chronicler, Ibn Battuta, writing on the Riau islands in the 13th century states: "Here there are little islands, from which armed black pirates with poised arrows emerged, possessing armed warships; they plunder people but do not enslave them."
 Log records of Chinese ships testify these incidents in the 12th century.
 Even after several centuries, Bintan is still referred by many by the epithet "Pirate Island".

 According to historical records, Sri Tri Bhuvana occupied Singapore and then declared himself as the King of Singapore.
 Before that he renamed Temasek, the island he had occupied, as Singapore.
 Another explanation mooted to the naming of Singapore is that the king spotted an animal, which he presumed to be a lion, and hence called Temasek as Singapore (Lion City).
 The reign of Srivijaya empire lasted till the 16th century.

 In the year 1521, the Portuguese who were on pepper hunt, had the intention of building strongholds in the form of forts during their sea voyages in the East, on Sunda Island in Java after they had received instructions from their King to destroy four forts in India, Sri Lanka and Sumatra.
 However, they initially failed to capture Bentan, the stronghold of the former Sultan of Malaca on the south east of the Singapore Strait and Atjeh (the capital of a new Sultanate, which was emerging in North Sumatra).
 At this time, they were successful in establishing a fort at Pasai though were unsuccessful in establishing a fortress at Canton in China and suffered defeat at the hands of the Chinese.
 In 1524, Malays of Bintan attacked Malacca, which was under the control of the Portuguese.